omarimran2000/Manufacturing-Facility-Simulation/README.md

 ### By: Ryan Gaudreault, Omar Imran, Marcel LeClair

 ## Milestone Changes
-For this milestone, the ability to replicate the model and generate confidence intervals was implemented.
-The ability to plot the products made by each workstation with respect to time was added to find the deletion point.
-A deletion point was added, so the initialization bias can be reduced.
-MatPlotLib and SciPy also need to be installed to run the simulation with instructions below.

 ## Summary
 The Manufacturing Facility Simulation was conducted in Python.
 There are two Python files associated with the simulation.
 The